Roofing dumpster rental in Holtsville

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A standard 25-square tear-off lands between three and five tons before underlayment is added, which is exactly why roofing dumpsters use lower side walls than general construction cans so weight stays inside the haul-out limit on a single pickup.
-How does that translate to a 10-yard?
-The hooklift truck routes loads without capping the weight limit on site.
+Most jobs start with the numbers: three-tab averages 250 pounds per square, architectural laminate runs closer to 400; how does that translate to a 25-square tear-off?
+A typical roof weighs three to five tons before underlayment, which is why roofing dumpsters use lower side walls than general construction cans to keep the weight inside the hooklift truck’s weight limit on a single route.

 Driveway Placement for Roofing Crew Workflow